alanmacdoug/astrowind/src/data/post/dmarc-report-reading-checklist.md

 ## What not to do

-Two mistakes are worth naming because they consume most of the time people waste on these reports.
+Two mistakes are worth highlighting here because they consume most of the time people waste on these reports.

 **Do not chase every failing source.** A domain that has existed for any length of time collects a permanent background hum of failed evaluations: scans, bounce probes, opportunistic spoofing at trivial volume.
 If a source sends five messages a week and fails, it is noise.
 Policy enforcement suppresses it without your attention.
-Attention goes to volume, persistence, and burst patterns.
+Attention goes to volume, persistence and burst patterns.

-**Do not act on a single report.** Daily reports vary for dull reasons.
+**Do not act on a single report.** Daily reports can vary for multiple reasons.
 Decisions about authorising senders or progressing policy belong to the weekly picture, minimum.

 ## Doing this faster

-Everything above is a manual reading of a machine-readable file, and it is honest work, but the parsing layer is not where the value sits.
+Everything above is a manual reading of a machine-readable file.
 The [DMARC report viewer](/tools) takes the raw XML attachment and returns the grouped, interpreted picture: senders, volumes, pass rates, and the plain-English meaning of each.
 The judgement calls in this checklist still apply, from grouping to prioritising to deciding what is yours, but the XML stops being the obstacle.

-If you would rather have the interpretation and the judgement applied for you, that is the shape of the DMARC report read: a written assessment of your reports, your senders, and what your next policy step should be.
+If you need some help in applying the interpretation and the judgement, please contact me to discuss a written assessment of your reports, your senders, and what your next policy step should be.
 Either way, the reports keep arriving daily.
-The only question is whether anyone reads them.
+The only question is whether anyone reads and acts on them.